Which number system is "best" for describing empirical reality?: Abstract

 \section{Abstract}

-Eugene Wigner’s much discussed notion of the ``unreasonable effectiveness of mathematics’’ in describing the physics of empirical reality is simultaneously both trivial and profound.
-After all, the relevant mathematics was, (in the first instance), originally developed in order to be useful in describing empirical reality.
-On the other hand, certain aspects of the mathematical superstructure have now taken on a life of their own, with at least \emph{some} features of the mathematical superstructure greatly exceeding anything that can be directly probed or verified, or even justified, by empirical experiment.
-Specifically, I wish to raise the possibility that the real number system, (with its nevertheless pragmatically very useful tools of real analysis, and mathematically rigorous notions of differentiation and integration), may nevertheless constitute a ``wrong turn’’ when it comes to modelling empirical reality.
-Without making any definitive recommendation, I shall discuss several alternatives.
+{ Eugene Wigner's much-discussed notion of the ``unreasonable effectiveness of mathematics'' as applied to describing the physics of empirical reality is simultaneously both trivial and profound.
+After all, the relevant mathematics was (in the first instance) originally developed in order to be useful in describing empirical reality.
+On the other hand, certain aspects of the mathematical superstructure have by now taken on a life of their own, with at least \emph{{some}} features of the mathematical superstructure greatly exceeding anything that can be directly probed or verified, or even justified, by empirical experiment.
+Specifically, I wish to raise the possibility that the real number system (with its nevertheless pragmatically very useful tools of real analysis and mathematically rigorous notions of differentiation and integration) may nevertheless constitute a ``wrong turn'' (a ``sub-optimal'' choice) when it comes to modelling empirical reality.
+Without making any definitive recommendation, I shall discuss several reasonably well-developed alternatives.

 {\it Keywords}: Mathematical physics; number systems; rational numbers; real numbers; integration; differentiation.